 Day 5 - September 8th - This morning we make our way just outside the city to the Palace of Knossos where we meet our guide and get lost in the world famous legendary Labyrinth of the Palace of Knossos.
 We will wander around the stone paved floors that the incredible Minoans were walking on 4,000 years ago!
 You will be amazed by the unmatched Minoan Art and Frescoes like the famous bull-leaping, the wonderful dolphins and the beautiful Parisian.
 We will explore the Royal Premises where King Minos lived, where the famous Daedalus invented skylights, the first toilets, ventilation, anti-earthquake measures, sewers and water-pipe systems in a vast palatial complex which extended in 210000 square feet and had up to 1500 rooms spread over 5 stories!
 We then make our way into the center of Heraklion where we have lunch like a local and enjoy the famous Cretan cuisine!
 After lunch you will have the rest of the afternoon to explore Heraklion further before we return to our accommodation where we meet later for dinner.
 Strolling around Hereklion, you will come across Koules fortress, at the Venetian port, Turkish and Venetian fountains, Venetian buildings, the Venetian Loggia and museums, such as the Archaeological Museum, the Historical Museum and the Museum of Natural History.
 Dinner and Overnight near Hereklion.
 (B,L,D)

 Day 6 - September 9th - This morning we take the 2 hour ferry trip from Heraklion to Fira on Santorini.
 Once we arrive onto the island we then make our way to our favorite place on Santorini, Megalochori, one of the most picturesque villages on the island.
 This 17th century village is home to historical mansions, old traditional houses, pirate hideaways and wine canavas, it has a history of merchants and wealthy land barons exporting Vinsanto wine that the island still produces.
 A prominent feature of the historical homes and mansions are the high walls, inner courtyards and solid wooden door entrances, built for privacy and for safety against marauding pirates.
-After some exploring we will settle into Alisachni Wine and Art Gallery where we will have a 4 Course Gourmet Lunch with Wine Pairings.
+After some exploring you can find some lunch here.
 Megalochori also has a beautiful town square where all the locals hang out and eat their ice cream from Mr. Scoop's.
 You will not find any better ice cream anywhere on the island!
 After some time in Megalochori we will explore the village of Pyrgos, the former capital of Santorini and the best-preserved medieval settlement on the island.
 Pyrgos can be found at the highest point of Santorini, with panoramic views of the whole island all the way to the village of Oia.
 This hillside village was declared a protected settlement in 1995 and the village retains an unruffled air of easy grace and is lovely to walk in.
 After thoroughly exploring Pyrgos we get checked into our accommodation before dinner.
 Dinner and Overnight Santorini.
-(B,L,D)
+(B,D)

 Day 8 - September 11th - As we are half way through the tour we will leave today for you to enjoy any way you like.
 We fell in love Pyrgos Village on our first visit and our love has only grown so our accommodation will be close enough for you to take in more of the delights of one of the most delightful villages on the island.
 Pyrgos is the island’s first capital, a medieval fortress overlooking the entire island.
 For centuries, Pyrgos was the main commercial and municipal centre for the island of Santorini, and nowadays, evidence of its former glory can still be admired at the remains of its Kasteli.
 When exploring Pyrgos and its Kasteli, make sure to visit one of the oldest churches of the island, Theotokaki of Koimisis and the beautiful church of Panagia Eisodia, the largest church in town dating to the early 16th century..
 The village also offers an intriguing selection of restaurants, traditional tavernas that showcase the island’s rich culinary traditions and unique products, cafes and shops of all kinds, making it a popular all day destination.
 In the evening in particular, Pyrgos offers some spectacular panoramic views of the sunset which you can enjoy from your private pool.
 Enjoy your day and get rested up for the rest of the journey!
 Overnight Santorini.
 (B)